matthewsaxsma/helpmystats/README.md

 I am creating this Shiny application to give people a hands-on tool to learn statistics.
-It's on thing to read a textbook and do homework... it's a different thing to see exactly how the concepts behave when you interact with them.
+It's one thing to read a textbook and do homework... it's a different thing to see exactly how the concepts behave when you interact with them.